tarek7669/tarek7669/README.md

 - 👋 Hi, I’m Tarek
 - 👀 I’m interested in a machine learning internship
 - 🌱 I’m currently learning NLP
-- 💞️ I’m looking for a new challenge as a ML Engineer
+- 💞️ I’m looking for a new challenge as an ML Engineer
-- 📫 How to reach me -> Email: tarek.ashraf.7669.com
+- 📫 How to reach me -> Email: tarek.ashraf.7669@gmail.com

 <!---
 tarek7669/tarek7669 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.